United Kingdom

 Banks need to have accurate and timely data to ensure effective risk management.
 However, ten years on from the release of the Basel Committee on Banking Supervision’s principles for effective risk data aggregation and risk reporting (RDARR), regulators complain the majority of European banks have yet to develop adequate RDARR capabilities.

-With the European Central Bank’s (ECB) Banking Supervision having prioritised RDARR vulnerabilities for its 2023-2025 supervisory cycle, European banks will be required to deliver tangible results.
+With the European Central Bank’s (ECB) Banking Supervision having prioritised RDARR vulnerabilities for its 2023 - 2025 supervisory cycle and having finalised it’s latest guidelines on RDARR, European banks will be required to deliver tangible results.
 Following years of limited strategic attention and uneven implementation, European banks will need to revisit their approach to compliance, particularly as the ECB aims for remediation over a reasonably short time frame.

 RDARR Ramp-up